 The pursuers appealed the decision of Lord Jones to dismiss Lanarkshire Housing Association Limited from the action to the Inner House of the Court of Session.
 This appeal was dismissed by the Inner House of the Court of Session in February 2017 and leave to appeal to the Supreme Court was also denied by the Inner House.
-The pursuers submitted an application to appeal directly to the Supreme Court and this application was refused by the Supreme Court in January 2018.
+The pursuers submitted an application to appeal directly to the Supreme Court and this application was refused by the Supreme Court in January 2019.

-The Association was awarded £286,000 (2018: £nil) of costs against the pursuers of which £236,000 is outstanding at the year-end and is included within other debtors (2018: £nil).
+In the previous financial year, the Association was awarded £289,000 of costs against the pursuers of which £194,000 is outstanding at this year-end and is included within other debtors (2019: £236,000).

 In relation to the outstanding cases which had previously been sisted, the pursuers enrolled a Motion to the Court of Session seeking to amend their pleadings in light of the findings of the test case.
 Lanarkshire Housing Association Limited opposed this Motion, which was heard by Lord Clark in May 2019, who subsequently ruled in the Association's favour and found that the outstanding cases should be dismissed.
-Lord Clark's ruling can however be subject to appeal and the pursuers have intimated that they intend to lodge such an appeal.
+Lord Clark's ruling was appealed by the pursuers and the Inner House of the Court of Session heard this Reclaiming Motion in April 2020, which found in the pursuer favour.
+This Court ruling allows the pursuers to lodge their Minute of Amendment however, the Association's position remains unchanged and senior counsel has been instructed to lodge defences against the action.
+The Association has incurred exceptional legal costs of £114,798 (2019 £93,765) in respect of these outstanding cases as noted in note 5.